 Our restated certificate of incorporation that will become effective upon the closing of this offering provides that we will indemnify our directors and officers to the fullest extent permitted by Delaware law.
-In addition, we entered into indemnification agreements with all of our directors and executive officers.
+In addition, we intend to enter into indemnification agreements with all of our directors and executive officers prior to the completion of this offering.
 See "Executive Compensation-Limitation of Liability and Indemnification" for additional information regarding these agreements.